 The purpose of these standards is to provide uniform content for market studies of affordable rental housing submitted to Minnesota Housing for projects applying for HTC.
 Other funding requested from Minnesota Housing should be taken into consideration when completing the market study.
 The standards outline the content, data, analysis and conclusions to be included in market studies for rental housing.
-The market study must include the following sections and be written in the exact order outlined below (2.02 through 2.11, as well as any addendum(s)).
+The market study must include the following sections and be written and submitted in the exact order outlined below (2.02 through 2.11, as well as any addendum(s), including those outlined in 2.12).